 Changes to the Learning Environment:

-- Socially Distanced Classrooms – Desks are spaced at least 6 feet apart from one another.
+- Socially Distanced Classrooms& Cohorts – Desks are spaced at least 3 feet apart from one another.
 Our large windows are opened to increase airflow as well as upgraded HVAC filtration when learning indoors.
 Each classroom is defined as a ‘cohort’ that stays together throughout the school day.
 Cohorts will avoid intermingling of students as much as possible.

 - Re-Thinking Shared Supplies – Academic and artistic supplies are provided to each student and stored individually.

 - Reimagining Group Learning – Group learning activities like circle games, plays, etc, have been modified so that children are maintaining social distance and yet still experiencing the hands-on movement and activities that enrich their learning.

 - Testing before School Starts – Prior to the start of the school year, all students and staff are required to take a PCR test within 5 days of the start of school, August 26, 2021

 - Universal Mask Use – All students, faculty, and visitors must wear a mask when on campus.
 Masks are removed only if outside and social distancing can be maintained.
 Face shields are provided to faculty.

 - Temperature Checks – Parents should ensure their child does not have a temperature of 100.4 degrees before arriving each day.
 Staff will check each child’s temperature from their vehicle each day upon arrival.